pkarl/respeto/README.md

 # Respeto

-Respeto is a deferred image loader made to support responsive image workflows.
+Respeto is a deferred image loader with responsive design workflows in mind.
 It was borne of fire and steel (and some semicolons).

+This repository contains tests, a responsive workflow demo, and a bunch of other junk.
+If you only want the Respeto lib, then download [respeto.min.js](https://raw.github.com/Upstatement/respeto/master/dist/respeto.min.js).

 ## TODO